 When not scoring, Barry builds and repairs instruments and is an avid late 1960’s Psychedelic Pop record collector.
 He has built his own Mellotron, guitar petals, and other various synthesizers.

-Barry also leads a psychedelic pop band called Brother Bear.
+Barry also leads a psychedelic pop band called Cloud War.
 Taking up the challenge set forth by the likes of Brian Wilson, Rod Argent, Lennon/McCartney, Syd Barrett and the many others who pioneered the late 1960’s Psychedelic Pop sound, Barry Uhl and Co. are attempting to carry on their legacy.

 Barry also plays keys for Seattle Folk Artist Damien Jurado and has enjoyed touring Europe, Canada and the United States with the band.